 - Once the zucchini noodles are cooked, stir in the ricotta cheese and toss until coated.

 - Once the tomatoes are roasted, combine them with the parmesan cheese, and red pepper.

 - Serve immediately.

 If you love Parmesan, you have to give this a shot.
-Make sure you use a high quality cheese.
-I used a nice Parmesan Romano and it makes all the difference!
+Make sure you use a high-quality cheese.
+I used fresh Parmesan and it makes all the difference!
 The cheese really shines here and you don’t have to worry about soggy noodles!